-2.4 The terrorist attacks of 11 September 2001 sent shock waves throughout the maritime and port community, compelling IMO Member States and intergovernmental and non-governmental organizations collectively to introduce new measures to the maritime transport sector designed to enhance maritime and port security, prevent and suppress unlawful acts against the safety of maritime navigation and protect against disruptions to global trade, including those to vital shipping lanes.
-Further terrorist attacks simply reinforced the need for such measures.
+2.4 The terrorist attacks of 11 September 2001 sent shock waves throughout the maritime and port community, compelling IMO Member States and intergovernmental and non-governmental organizations collectively to introduce new measures in the maritime transport sector designed to enhance maritime and port security, prevent and suppress unlawful acts against the safety of maritime navigation and protect against disruptions to global trade, including those to vital shipping lanes.
+Further terrorist attacks and the advent and ever increasing incidence of piracy have further reinforced the need for such measures.
 Following the adoption of amendments to SOLAS introducing the International Ship and Port Facility Security Code, the measures must be implemented effectively in order to enhance global maritime security.
-At the same time, there are growing concerns that security measures must not unduly affect the efficiency of shipping and port operations, the more so in an interconnected world which is so highly dependent on seaborne trade.
+At the same time, security measures must not unduly affect the efficiency of shipping and port operations, the more so in an interconnected world which is so highly dependent on seaborne trade.